ManuelReina/jekyll-now/_posts/2016-06-07-angular-universal-asp-net-core-pwa.md

 I’ve always wanted to start a project where I could render an angular 2 web app with ASP.NET Core.
 Now, thanks to Steve Sanderson, it’s very easy.

-Also I wanted to play a little bit with Progressive Web Apps, which will enable offline access, push notifications, home screen installation, etc.
+Also I wanted to play a little bit with Progressive Web Apps, which will enable offline access, push notifications, home screen installation, etc and improve my angular 2 skills.

+I have created this [github repo](https://github.com/manuelreina/angular2-aspnet5-crud) which contains all the code.
+This progressive web app is composed of 2 pages, the home page and a simple CRUD page.

+**BUILT WITH**

+ - Angular 2
+ - ASP.NET Core
+ - Angular Universal
+ - Progressive Web Apps
+ - Webpack
+ - Grunt

 This post **summarizes** all the steps and the issues I had in order to put everything together.